Plugin Development

 • Provides real-time feedback during development

-2. Add your plugin to the playground's dependencies (you can use npm link, yarn link or pnpm link for local development)
+2. Add your plugin to the app's dependencies (you can use npm link, yarn link, or pnpm link for local development).

 Terminal